cerebro-data/external-docs/docs/Install.md

 any changes in the deployment manager's configuration.
 Rather, the Cerebro cluster will retain the configuration values that were used during that cluster's creation.

+### Configuration options
+Below are the available configuration options for Cerebro.
+These can be set as environment variables or in `/etc/cerebro/env.sh`, as explained above, and are loaded when DeploymentManager starts up.

 **CEREBRO_S3_STAGING_DIR**
 This is the `CEREBRO_S3_STAGING_DIR` for logs and install files.
 It can be anywhere in